patrickchugh/terravision/README.md

 # TerraVision
 TerraVision is a CLI tool that converts Terraform code into Professional Cloud Architecture Diagrams.
-It runs  100% Client Side and dynamically parses your conditionally created resources and variables in Terraform for automatic visualisation of your architecture.
-Terravision is designed to be a Docs as Code tool that can be included in your CI/CD pipeline for automatically generating architecture diagrams that are accurate and always up to date after your build/test/release pipeline phases.
+It solves the problem of keeping documentation up to date and is far more accurate than relying on the initial diagram hand drawn by the cloud architect that doesn't match reality anymore.
+It runs 100% Client Side and dynamically parses your conditionally created resources and variables in Terraform to generate an automatic image or text representation of your architecture.
+Terravision is designed to be a 'Docs as Code' (DaC) tool that can be included in your CI/CD pipeline to update architecture diagrams after your build/test/release pipeline phases.
 Currently Supports AWS and soon Google and Azure cloud.

 Turn this...